Humor based on the September 11 attacks: In advertising

 In the days before the 15th anniversary of the attacks in 2016, Miracle Mattress of San Antonio, Texas, briefly ran a commercial promoting a sale themed around the occasion.
 In it, the daughter of the store's owner, in conversation with two employees who stood behind her, explained how the store was recalling the Twin Towers' collapse by selling all its inventory at the price of twin-sized mattresses for the weekend with the slogan "Twin Towers, Twin Price".
 At the end of the ad, she inadvertently pushed the two employees into twin piles of mattresses behind her, one of which was topped with the American flag; both collapsed.
 After briefly expressing shock and horror, she turned to the camera and said "We'll never forget".

 The company soon pulled the ad, but copies were saved and uploaded to the Internet, where it and Miracle became the subject of intense and vociferous criticism.
 Entertainment Weekly said it "might be most offensive commercial ever".
 The Miracle Mattress Yelp! and Facebook pages filled with disparaging comments and calls for boycotts.
 Owner Mike Bonnano, whose daughter had, as the chain's head of marketing, conceived the commercial and starred in it, apologized profusely but eventually decided to close the San Antonio location "indefinitely" pending disciplinary measures and donations to the 9/11-related charity Tuesday's Children.
 Miracle Mattress reopened a few days later.

+In Brazil there are bars and restaurants named after Bin Laden, inspired by their owners looking like Osama.

 Online

 Internet memes have become a common way of distributing jokes about 9/11, often lampooning 9/11 conspiracy theories with such phrases as "Bush did 9/11" or "jet fuel can't melt steel beams."
-An example of this can be seen in viral videos on Vine and other platforms that feature fictional characters, celebrities or other notable people appearing to be responsible for the attacks; these videos typically feature said characters or individuals throwing an object, or perhaps flying an aircraft, before cutting to footage of the planes hitting the Twin Towers (mostly Flight 175 hitting the South Tower).
+Viral videos on Vine and other platforms feature fictional characters, celebrities or other notable people appearing to be responsible for the attacks, typically throwing an object or flying an aircraft, before cutting to footage of the planes hitting the Twin Towers (mostly Flight 175 hitting the South Tower).
 These videos are also sometimes accompanied by statements that said character or individual "did 9/11".
+Following the popularity of Barbenheimer in 2023, some Japanese Twitter users made memes showing the Twin Towers with pink smoke or Barbie hanging out with Osama bin Laden; this was in response to the subject matter of Oppenheimer dealing with the creation of the atomic bomb, which is an extremely sensitive subject in Japan due to the fact that it is the only country to have been attacked with atomic bombs.
+Images featuring George W. Bush learning about the attacks while reading to kindergarten students at Emma E. Booker Elementary School have been used humorously to have him learn about various pop culture events.